soitun/Kastri/Demos/ABLSticky/ReadMe.md

 If your own project uses a different name for the service, change the `android:name` attribute accordingly.

+### Compiling/deploying

+Ensure that you load the `ABLStickGroup.groupproj` project, as the group includes the service, which the app needs in order to work.

+Compile the app **and** service for 32-bit **first**.
+This will generate the `ABLStickyService.jar` file which is added to the Android 32-bit target in the app.
+After this, you can compile/deploy for 64-bit.

 ## Technical Notes

 ### Service